Virtual infrastructure design

 To support more user workloads, you can scale the environment by taking the following actions:

-• Deploying new vCenter Server instances with their own vCenter Server appliance.
+- Deploying new VMware Cloud Foundation for Classic - Automated instances with their own vCenter Server appliance.

 VMware vSAN design

-In this design, VMware vSAN storage is employed in vCenter Server instances to provide shared storage for the vSphere hosts.
+In this design, VMware vSAN storage is employed in VMware Cloud Foundation for Classic - Automated instances to provide shared storage for the vSphere hosts.

 As shown in the following figure, vSAN aggregates the local storage across multiple ESXi hosts within a vSphere cluster and manages the aggregated storage as a single VM datastore.
 Within this design, the compute nodes contain local disk drives for the ESXi operating system (OS) and the vSAN datastore.